angular-translate/grunt-po2json-angular-translate/README.md

 ## Features planned

-* Support for angular-translate pluralization and interpolation
+* Support for interpolation
+* Improve pluralizations.
 * Replace placeholders from %d to {{ d }}.
 With option to set custom placeholders in the options
 * Posibility to escape special characters
 * Option to generate the result either as a json file, as it is done currently, or directly in angular format